Stephen A. Schwarzman: Political and economic views

-Schwarzman is a Republican who favors lower taxes, lower government spending, and women's rights.
+Schwarzman is a Republican who favors lower taxes, lower government spending, and reproductive rights.
 He raised $100,000 for George W. Bush's political endeavors.

 In August 2010, Schwarzman compared the Obama administration's plan to raise the tax rate on carried interest to a war and Hitler's invasion of Poland in 1939, stating, "It's a war.
 It's like when Hitler invaded Poland in 1939."
 Schwarzman later apologized for the analogy.
 In 2012, Obama called Schwarzman and requested his assistance in brokering a budget agreement with Republicans in congress to avoid a fiscal cliff.
 Eventually a deal was brokered with Schwarzman's help.
 The new tax plan added $1 trillion of additional revenue by raising taxes, closing tax loopholes, and ending deductions.
 Obama later drafted a formal message of support for Schwarzman Scholars, an education initiative undertaken by Schwarzman.

 He endorsed and fundraised for Mitt Romney in 2012.
 During the 2016 Republican primary, he declined to support any one particular candidate.
 He identified as center-right and said the eventual GOP nominee should appeal to independent voters, not the right wing of the Republican Party.
 At the same time, he had positive things to say about Hillary Clinton.

 In early 2016, he said that in a two-candidate race he would prefer Donald Trump to Ted Cruz, saying that the nation needed a "cohesive, healing presidency, not one that's lurching either to the right or to the left."
 He had previously made a donation to Marco Rubio in 2014.

 In late 2016, Schwarzman "helped put together" a team of corporate executives to advise Trump on jobs and the economy.
 The group, which includes JPMorgan Chase CEO Jamie Dimon, Walt Disney boss Bob Iger and former General Electric leader Jack Welch, became Trump's Strategic and Policy Forum.
 In February, Schwarzman was named as chair of the 16-member President's Strategic and Policy Forum, which brought together "CEOs of America's biggest corporations, banks and investment firms" to consult with the president on "how to create jobs and improve growth for the U.S. economy."
 On August 16, 2017, following five members' resignations, President Trump announced via Twitter he was disbanding the forum.

-He is a long-time friend of former president Donald Trump and provides outside counsel, and served as chair of Trump's Strategic and Policy Forum.
-In response to criticism for his involvement with the Trump administration, Schwarzman penned a letter to current Schwarzman Scholars, arguing that "having influence and providing sound advice is a good thing, even if it attracts criticism or requires some sacrifice."
+He is a longtime friend of president Donald Trump and provides outside counsel, and served as chair of Trump's Strategic and Policy Forum.
+In response to criticism for his involvement with the Trump administration, Schwarzman penned a letter to current Schwarzman Scholars, arguing that "having influence and providing sound advice is a good thing, even if it attracts criticism or requires some sacrifice”.